Ready or Not

 "So, you're saying the charges have been dropped against us?" she asked.

 Ju Long nodded.
 "The Earth King's word is law.
 I'll admit that not all of the Dai Li are happy, but they're not stupid enough to try anything.
-Some of your friends are with the king as we speak: the two firebenders, the waterbender, the young earthbender, and—"
+Some of your friends are with the king as we speak: the old man, the two firebenders, the waterbender girl, and—"

 "They're all there?"

 The words slipped from Mai before she could stop them.
-Her relief was so strong that it almost knocked the balance from her; she felt like she might crumple to her knees.
+Her relief was so strong that she felt like she might crumple to her knees.
 Even the corners of her mouth threatened to curve too far upwards.
 A smile, a laugh—rarely did she express either, yet it was as if everything in her had lightened and now took flight, pushing at the seams of her control, wanting to be free.

 Mai didn't know when it was she had lowered her knives, but now the handles felt odd in her clasp.
 She realised she didn't have to hold them anymore.
 If what Ju Long said was true, her fight with the Dai Li was over.
 It was over for all of them.